svn2github/wordpress-vip-plugins/co-authors-plus/readme.txt

 Yep!
 Co-Authors Plus can be activated on a site-by-site basis, or network-activated.
 If you create guest authors, however, those guest authors will exist on a site-by-site basis.

+= Who needs permission to do what? =

+To assign co-authors to posts, a WordPress user will need the 'edit_others_posts' capability.
+This is typically granted to the Editor role, but can be altered with the 'coauthors_plus_edit_authors' filter.

+To create new guest author profiles, a WordPress will need the 'list_users' capability.
+This is typically granted to the Administrator role, but can be altered with the 'coauthors_guest_author_manage_cap' filter.

+= Can I easily create a list of all co-authors? =

+Yep!
+There's a template tag called `coauthors_wp_list_authors()` that accepts many of the same arguments as `wp_list_authors()`.
+Look in template-tags.php for more details.

 == Upgrade Notice ==

 = 3.0.4 =